More planes are returning to Afghan skies – making money for the Taliban

 “The airport security was not available and that is when the Taliban came over and the world saw the grim visuals of desperate people wanting to flee the country, even clinging to a moving plane to be taken away.”

-As Taliban fighters slowly rolled into Kabul and subsequently into the airport to find half demolished choppers left behind by the US soldiers, the building suffered fundamental damages.
+As Taliban fighters slowly rolled into Kabul and subsequently into the airport to find half-demolished choppers left behind by the US soldiers, the building suffered fundamental damages.
 The terminal, the cubicles hosting departing and arriving passengers, the computers and other machinery were destroyed in the chaos.

 But the critical blow to Afghanistan’s aviation sector was caused when the American contractors took away equipment such as fire suppressant engines and disabled scores of defence systems.
-The US military demilitarised 73 helicopters, disabled 70 MRAP armoured tactical vehicles and C-RAM air defense system which protected the Kabul airport.
+The US military demilitarised 73 helicopters, disabled 70 MRAP armoured tactical vehicles and also the C-RAM air defence system which protected the Kabul airport.

-“Even if the Afghan government managed to stay after the 15 August, the ability of Kabul airport, Mazhar airport, Herat airport and Kandahar airport to serve as international terminals to cater to flights has been significantly diminished to even match the previous level of certification,” he says.
+“Even if the Afghan government managed to stay after 15 August, the ability of Kabul airport, Mazhar airport, Herat airport and Kandahar airport to serve as international terminals to cater to flights has been significantly diminished to even match the previous level of certification,” he says.

-In present day situation, Shuja says these 80-100 flights are contributing financially to bring “stability and strength to the world’s worst authoritarian regime that is instituting gender apartheid, engaging in acts likely amounting to genocide against minorities, that is also prohibiting secondary education to girls, completely the domestic press and executing former government soldiers and officials”.
+In the present-day situation, Shuja says these 80-100 flights are contributing financially to bring “stability and strength to the world’s worst authoritarian regime that is instituting gender apartheid, engaging in acts likely amounting to genocide against minorities, that is also prohibiting secondary education to girls, completely [restricting] the domestic press and executing former government soldiers and officials”.

-Shuja, who was in-charge of Afghanistan’s security cooperation with the world at the presidential palace, says: “The Taliban regime is now strapped for cash.
+Shuja, who was in charge of Afghanistan’s security cooperation with the wider world at the presidential palace, says: “The Taliban regime is now strapped for cash.
 It does not have money to pay the doctors, teachers and civil servants.”

 And the money this regime will make from the aviation sector is not going to pay the salary of its civilian workers, he adds.
 This money is directly going to strengthen and equip the Taliban apparatus, he says.